 - have a chest infection - this can make it hard for babies and small children to drink or feed

 Make sure that your child drinks enough fluids every day.
-This is especially important if your child is under 5 years old or is sick.
+This is especially important if your child is under 5 or is sick.

-Read advice on drinks for children aged 1 to 4 years
+Drinks for children age 1 to 4 years

 Babies

-If your baby is formula-fed, they should feed at least 6 to 8 times a day in the first 3 months, and then 4 to 6 times a day for the next 3 months.
-You can use a spoon to make it easier for your child to swallow the fluids.
+If your baby is formula-fed, they should feed at least 6 to 8 times a day in the first 3 months.
+Then 4 to 6 times a day for the following 3 months.

 Do